notnot/vector/README.md

 - git push origin main
 - git push origin v0.1.0

-After editing the source code, it is time to publish a new version again:
+After editing the source code, it is time to publish a new version:

 - git commit -a -m "an upgrade"
 - git tag v0.1.1